 Tiffany’s classes are inspired by her teachers, her students, her practice, and the natural movement of the people and world around her.
+Her classes offer a blend of functional movement, long held postures, and fluid vinyasa.
 She views yoga as an artistic discipline which gives us the opportunity to explore and experience our full potential, feel at home in our bodies, and to find enjoyment in the simple things.
-Tiffany has enjoyed 10 years of teaching and has dedicated over 1,000 hours to the study and practice of yoga and has knowledgable experience in Hatha, Vinyasa, Ashtanga, and Restorative Yoga, along with meditation, pranayama, and philosophy.
+Tiffany has been practicing since 2003 and teaching since 2008 and has dedicated over 1,000 hours to the study and practice of yoga.
+She has grounded knowledge in Hatha, Vinyasa, Ashtanga, and Restorative Yoga, along with meditation, pranayama, and philosophy.
+She is currently enrolled in Tiffany Cruikshank’s Yoga Medicine program, where she is learning to apply therapeutic yoga within her vinyasa practices as well as in private settings.
 In addition to her yoga studies, Tiffany has studied and practiced massage therapy and is a former dancer of ten years.
-Her passion for health and functionality of mind and body led her enroll in the Yoga Medicine program with Tiffany Cruikshank, where she is learning how to apply therapeutic yoga to her teachings in group and private settings.
 Her passion to learn is an extension of her passion to educate others so that they can find wellness and peace.

 Jess first found yoga around 20 years ago.
 A former dancer turned gym-rat, Jess was living in London, feeling increasingly like she’d lost something in her body, and she told a friend she needed more flow in her life.
 That friend happened to be a yoga teacher, and so began Jess’ journey with this practice.
 Starting with Ashtanga, Jess literally found her flow at Flow Yoga in Leesburg, where she received her Yoga Teacher Training in Vinyasa Yoga in 2013.
 Jess finds great joy in teaching and feels blessed to have had the opportunity to share this practice in her own community - at the Lovettsville Community Center for the last 4 years, and now at Lotus Town!
 Jess has a PhD in Social Anthropology, and in her day job works at the International Center for Research on Women in Washington, DC.
 She lives in Taylorstown with her husband, son, two cats and a wolfdog named Shasta.